-Petros Markaris, born 1937 in Istanbul, is a playwright, worked as an author with Theo Angelopoulos (director of ›The Beekeeper‹, ›Ulysses’ Gaze‹ etc.), and translated the works of German dramatists, like Brecht and Goethe – he has translated ›Faust‹ I and II in verse form into Greek.
-Petros Markaris began writing crime fiction in the mid 1990s.
-Today, Petros Markaris is ›the‹ Greek voice of contemporary literature.
-His novels have received awards internationally (most recently the ›Fregene Prize‹ 2012 for crime fiction).
+Petros Markaris, born 1937 in Istanbul, is a playwright, who worked as an author with Theo Angelopoulos (director of ›The Beekeeper‹, ›Ulysses’ Gaze‹ etc.), and translated the works of German dramatists, like Brecht and Goethe.
+He began writing crime novels late in life, in the mid-1990s, and was an international success.
+His accolades include the ›Pepe Carvalho Prize‹, the ›Goethe Medal‹ and an honorary doctorate from the University of Thessaloniki.
 Petros Markaris lives in Athens.
-Petros Markaris’ books are published in 13 languages.

 »One of the 10 best modern European crime writers.«The Observer

 »Markaris weaves suspense, humour and social criticism into a composite work of art.«Welt am Sonntag